mechaniputer/libreDSSP/README.md

 	* [comments]
 	* GNU readline support
 	* Read from file at start
+	* B10 (as a placeholder since we currently only support base 10 I/O)

 ## What doesn't work yet
 	* <, >